zachallaun/mneme/README.md

 ...and next time you run your tests, Mneme:

-1. runs the code
+1. runs the code,
-2. generates a pattern from the result
+2. generates a pattern from the result,
-3. prints a diff
+3. prints a diff,
-4. asks if you'd like the test updated
+4. and asks if you'd like the test updated.

 When you say yes, your test now looks like this: